hrishik1208/Microsoft_Engage/README.md

 2. Move into Microsoft_Engage directory

-3. Move into Hello Directory
+3. Move into Attendance_Portal Directory

 4. Install all dependencies